Saxondale: Jonathan

 Introduced in series two, Jonathan (Darren Boyd) lives in the house opposite Tommy Saxondale.
 An upper-middle class executive, much of the humour is derived from Jonathan's failed attempts to engage and bond with Tommy.
 He will often try to use 'anti-establishment' language and refer to Tommy's car with names such as "the yellow peril", whilst Tommy pretends to not understand what he is talking about.
 In most of his appearances, he approaches Tommy outside his house when 'the residents association' have a petty complaint to make about Tommy, such as parking his car on the kerb or playing loud music, although he will often suggest he doesn't agree with them to try keep in Tommy's favour.
 He always starts conversation with Tommy (although showing an ignorance to Tommy's tastes or knowledge) and then, walking back to his house, clicking his fingers as he "remembers" that he has to tell Tommy about the complaint.

 Keanu

-Keanu (Steve Coogan) is a recurring character seen in a number of episodes throughout the series.
+Keanu (Coogan) is a recurring character seen in a number of episodes throughout the series.
 An unemployed, homosexual drug addict and a squatter, Keanu officially changed his name by deed poll to Keanu Reeves.
-Overtly flamboyant with a Mancunian accent, Keanu is a stereotype of youth culture, personified by his preference for loud, fast electronic/dance music, an unwillingness to work and a promiscuous and carefree lifestyle.
+Overtly flamboyant with a Mancunian accent, he is a stereotype of youth culture, personified by his preference for loud, fast electronic/dance music, an unwillingness to work and a promiscuous and carefree lifestyle.
 On a number of occasions, Keanu has displayed an unreciprocated liking for Raymond, Tommy's assistant.